 In addition, the stock market in general, or the market for equity securities in our industry, may experience extreme volatility unrelated to our operating performance.
-These broad market fluctuations may adversely affect the trading price or liquidity of our ordinary shares.
+In recent years, the market for pharmaceutical and biotechnology companies in particular has experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose shares are experiencing those price and volume fluctuations.
+These broad market fluctuations may adversely affect the trading price or liquidity of our ordinary shares regardless of our actual operating performance.
 Any sudden decline in the market price of our ordinary shares could trigger securities class-action lawsuits against us.
 If any of our shareholders were to bring such a lawsuit against us, we could incur substantial costs defending the lawsuit and the time and attention of our management would be diverted from our business and operations.
-For example, we and our Chief Executive Officer and Chief Financial Officer have been named as defendants in a putative class action lawsuit following our announcement in

-July 2021 that the FDA issued a CRL in connection with our NDA for oral sulopenem for the treatment of uUTIs, stating that the FDA was unable to approve the application in its present form.
+For example, we and our Chief Executive Officer and Chief Financial Officer have been named as defendants in a putative class action lawsuit following our announcement in July 2021 that the FDA issued a CRL in connection with our NDA for oral sulopenem for the treatment of uUTIs, stating that the FDA was unable to approve the application in its present form.
 See "Risks Related to our Financial Position and Capital Requirements-We and our Chief Executive Officer and Chief Financial Officer have been named as defendants in a lawsuit that could result in substantial costs and divert management's attention."
 We also could be subject to damages claims if we are found to be at fault in connection with a decline in our share price.